 With Simple Online Doctor, we can supply you with a refill of your regular asthma inhalers.
-Please note that this service is for repeat supply of inhalers only in urgent circumstances.
-You should get your inhalers regularly from your GP, as this allows them to keep a track of how you are managing your asthma.
-Regular asthma check-ups with a doctor or nurse are needed once a year, or more frequently if you asthma isn’t well controlled.
+Please note that this service is for repeat supplies.
+You should keep in contact with your GP, as this allows them to keep a track of how you are managing your asthma.
+Regular asthma check-ups with a doctor or nurse are needed once a year, or more frequently if your asthma isn’t well controlled.

 Once you have completed the online doctor consultation, our doctor will review your assessment and prescribe the selected medication if it is safe.
 Our pharmacy will then dispense and dispatch your prescription to your door.

 Asthma is a chronic condition that narrows the airways in the lungs.
 This narrowing of the airways is known as Bronchoconstriction and it often leaves asthma suffers with difficulty breathing.
 Asthma is a life long condition that can go through periods of dormancy and flares.
 There is no current cure for asthma, yet the condition can be successfully managed effectively by a wide range of treatments.

 Asthma is very common, affecting 2.7 million or 11% of Australians.
 Severity can vastly differ depending on asthma control and the amount of exposure to triggers.

 The symptoms experienced from asthma vary based on the severity.
 Mild to moderate symptoms can include: